 B: All metallics do not contain Copper, ceramic is less than 5% Copper.
 California and Washington must both be compliant by Jan 1, 2021.
 Friction materials containing more than 5% by weight Copper are prohibited.

 N: All metallics and Copper free ceramics meet this requirement .
 California to comply by Jan 1, 2025, Washington by Jan 1, 2023.
-Friction materials containing more than 0.5% by weight Copper are prohibited.
+Friction materials containing more than 0.5% by weight Copper is prohibited.

 I have to note it: We do not have this kind of legislation in Canada.

 However, why would manufacturers produce one kind of brake system for US and different for Canada?
-It dos not make sense, therefore I believe like many other things in automotive we will silently join in.
+It does not make sense, therefore I believe like many other things in automotive we will silently join in.